sinai-dev/OSLDocs/API/SL_Character.md

 ### Methods

 `Prepare()`
-* Call this in the Awake() method of your mod to register your character template.
+* Call this in the Awake() on OnPacksLoaded method of your mod to register your character template.

 `Spawn(Vector3 position, Vector3 rotation, string characterUID, string extraRpcData)`
 * Manually spawn a character using this template, with an optional manual UID and RPC data.